What is a School of Living Arts?

 Enlivened academics taught by passionate teachers with deep knowledge in specific or multiple fields of study, and an abiding love for teaching

 Language arts and humanities

 Practical, fine, and performing arts and handicrafts

-Deep and daily engagement with animal and land focused stewardship
+Deep and daily engagement with animal, land, and greater community stewardship and service

 Cultivation of reverence and relationship with the natural world